Specific Charge Of The Electron

 • Q: What is the exact value of the specific charge of an electron?
 A: The currently accepted value for the specific charge of an electron is approximately -1.758820 × 10<sup>11</sup> C/kg.
 The negative sign indicates the negative charge of the electron.

 • Q: How is the specific charge of an electron used in practical applications?
 A: It is fundamental to many technologies.
-For example, it is used in the design of electron microscopes, mass spectrometers, and various medical imaging devices.
+To give you an idea, it is used in the design of electron microscopes, mass spectrometers, and various medical imaging devices.

 • Q: Why is the negative sign important in the specific charge of an electron?
 A: The negative sign simply indicates that the electron carries a negative electric charge.
 This is crucial for understanding its interactions with electric and magnetic fields.